frwololo/PS4_PS5-ESP8266-Server/README.md

 ## Technical thoughts and stuff
 ### Why
 Multiple versions of the ESP8266 Hosts exist to host PS4/PS5 exploits, for the most part based on work by Stooged (https://github.com/stooged/).
-To my knowledge however, none of them allow the clients (PS4, PS5, or the PC that you inevitably want to connect to them) to access Internet.
+To my knowledge however, none of them allow the clients (PS4, PS5, or the PC that you inevitably want to connect to them) to access the Internet.
 The Access Point is generally stuck as a "Local Network" provider.
-This is enough to provide basic exploit access to the console, but there might be cases where we want to maintain Internet access anyway.
+This is enough to provide basic exploit access to the console (and it ensures you won't get an automatic firmware update for the console), but there might be cases where we want to maintain Internet access anyway.

 Most people achieve that by using a "Fake DNS" and either hosting the exploit locally on their PC ( https://wololo.net/2022/10/04/tutorial-running-the-ps5-4-03-exploit-on-windows-with-additional-dns-security-telemetry-blocking-etc/ ) or accessing one of the many "exploit hosts" online.
+These solutions do not rely on ESP8266 whatsoever, or only as one element of a bigger solution (e.g; ESP8266 + Raspberry Pi).

 Given that the ESP8266 is able to simultaneously act as an an Access Point AND connect to a Wifi Router, I assumed there had to be ways it could act as a self contained Web Server + Fake DNS + Wifi Repeater, to mimic the other solutions.
 Turns out it is possible, with some limitations.

 ### Technical considerations
-There are samples showing us how to run an HTTPS WebServer on ESP8266, how to block specific domain names with some ad-blocking DNS, how to enable NAT to use th device as a Wifi Repeater.
+There are samples showing us how to run an HTTPS WebServer on ESP8266, how to block specific domain names with some ad-blocking DNS, how to enable NAT to use the device as a Wifi Repeater.
 There wasn't any example of how these things are all put together, so I guess this is now it.
 Technically speaking, putting all these components together isn't particularly hard: The HTTP and HTTPS WebServer, including their content (exploits-related redirections, webAdmin) were takend from projects by [Stooged](https://github.com/stooged), which are widely used in the PS4/PS5 scene on multiple variations of the ESP8266 Hosts.
 The Default DNS Server however, is designed in a way that it will redirect all traffic to the AP Host (or that's how I understood it at least), so I replaced it with a modified version by [Rubfi](https://github.com/rubfi) which did more or less what I wanted.
 Last but not least, "Wifi Repeater" samples were available (technically, NAT routing) e.g. at https://github.com/AliBigdeli/Arduino-ESP8266-Repeater.

 ## Credits